 Outside areas and boundaries Visually inspected.
-Boundaries are generally marked by walling and fencing.
-Adjacent grounds generally comprise grass and paving.
+Boundaries are generally marked by fencing and walling.
+Adjacent ground comprise grass and paving.

 Ceilings Visually inspected from floor level.
 Plasterboard or similar.
-Some ceilings have a textured finish.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Lined and solid constructions.
-Some walls are tiled.
+Generally solid constructions.

-'''

-Floors including sub floors

-Generally suspended timberwork overlaid with decorative finishes.
+Floors including sub floors Generally suspended timberwork overlaid with decorative finishes.

-'''

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Timber internal doors, some with glazed inserts.
+Timber internal doors.
 Wall and floor mounted kitchen units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a fireplace with advised associated electric fire in the sitting room.
+There is a fireplace area with associated gas fire in the sitting room.
+When fireplaces are removed/blocked off, chimney breasts can be ventilated to prevent condensation/dampness occurring to disused flues.
+Specialist advice should be sought prior to any future reuse of older style fireplaces/former fireplace areas, and associated flues.
+This should be appreciated.

 Internal decorations Visually inspected.
-Papered, painted and textured style finishes.
+Painted finishes, where applicable.

-Cellars None. - 1
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.